Ali Pasha Vidajić: In Serbian historiography and poetry

 More serious armed conflicts in eastern Bosnia began in May 1809, with Jakov Nenadović standing at the Drina with 8,000 troops, and the Ottoman Bosnian troops numbering 17–18,000 around Zvornik.
 Karađorđe conquered Sjenica and attacked Novi Pazar, cutting off the Bosnian communication.
 The physical division of Ottoman Bosnia from the rest of the Ottoman Empire put fear in Bosnian Muslims and led to their radicalization towards Bosnian Christians, there being toleration among the rayah up until now.
 Sima Marković, Jakov Nenadović and Luka Lazarević attacked central and south Bosnian Podrinje, while Ali-paša Vidajić organized for the defence of Bijeljina and a large part of Semberija Serbs joined the Serb troops.
 Meanwhile, the Serb rebels were defeated at Čegar on 31 May 1809 and then lost the front line at the Great Morava.
 In June 1809 Ottoman Bosnian counter-offensives secured Srebrenica and Bijeljina and pushed the Serbs from Višegrad, thereby returning the Bosnian communication.
 Many Bosnian Serbs were killed or fled due to the battles in spring 1809 in Podrinje, with Karađorđe settling refugees in Mačva.
 In July 1809 Ali-paša Vidajić and Ibrahim-paša Srebrenički burnt down Lešnica on the Drina.

 The new Vizier of Bosnia, Ibrahim Hilmi Pasha, was ordered by the sultan to destroy Serbia in cooperation with the Rumelian Vizier Hurshid Pasha.

-Vidajić himself fell at the Battle of Loznica (17–18 October 1810) while fighting the troops of Anta Bogićević, Luka Lazarević and Jakov Nenadović.
+Vidajić participated at the Battle of Loznica (17–18 October 1810), fighting the troops of Anta Bogićević, Luka Lazarević and Jakov Nenadović.

+Bosnian Uprising

+Fidahić, alongside Husein-kapetan Gradaščević, Ibrahim-beg Firdus, Mujaga Zlatarević and other Bosniak nobles led an uprising against the Ottoman Empire from 1831 to 1832.
+Fidahić was known as a capable military commander, he commanded a part of the Bosniak rebel army in Kosovo defeating the Ottoman forces in the town of Peć.

+During the downfall of the Bosnian Uprising, Fidahić commanded an army of 6,000 men towards Rogatica to prevent the Ottoman Grand Vizier of reaching Sarajevo.
+Another ally of the Uprising, Hasan-beg Sijerić commanded his army to go from Višegrad towards Pale, making the Glasinac Plateau the main stronghold of the rebel army.
+The Bosniak rebels managed to defeat the Grand Viziers army but they were ambushed from Trnovo by Smail-aga Čengić and Ali-aga Rizvanbegović, leading to the Battle of Stup and withdrawal of rebel leaders to Slavonia.

+Return to Bosnia, death and lineage

+Fidahić returned to Bosnia around 1835 where he settled north of Zvornik in Bijeljina.
+Soon yet again leading a rebellion against the Ottomans in Bosnian Posavina in 1836.
+He was again exiled in 1840 either to Trabzon or Cyprus where he died in 1845.
+Fidahić had six sons, the names of three are known and they are Jusuf-beg, Mehmedali-beg and Ibrahim-beg.
+The Pašić Bosniak family in Bijeljina are descendants of Ali-paša, they took their surnames from his title paša.